ThinkPad 755: ThinkPad 755CE, 755CSE, 755CD

 IBM followed up the original two models of the ThinkPad 755 with the ThinkPad 755CE, ThinkPad 755CSE, and the ThinkPad 755CD in October 1994.
 All three models of ThinkPad feature, as stock, the i486DX4 clocked at 100 MHz.
 On these three models, the i486DX4 is contained on a daughterboard that connects to a socket on the motherboard, allowing the laptop to receive aftermarket processor upgrades (see below).

 The 755CD was the first notebook computer on the market with an internal, full-sized (120 mm diameter) CD-ROM drive.
 (Note: Panasonic had in 1993 released the CF-V21P, the first notebook with an internal CD-ROM drive.
 However, its CD-ROM drive could only take mini CDs 90 mm in diameter, which was a very uncommon format for software distribution.)
 The CD-ROM drive was a double-speed, tray-loading model that plugged into the UltraBay underneath the keyboard.
 In order to accommodate the CD-ROM drive, IBM designed the 755CD to be 7.2 mm thicker than other models in the ThinkPad 755 range (including the 755CE and the 755CSE), for a total thickness of 57 mm.
 Customers could have purchased the internal CD-ROM separately and plugged it into an external UltraBay drive enclosure that plugged into a special plug on the side of the 755CE and the 755CSE; however, because of their thinner stature, they cannot house the CD-ROM internally.

 The 755CE, the 755CSE, and the 755CD also replaced the sound chip by Crystal Semiconductor of prior 755 models with the Mwave, a digital signal processor designed in-house at IBM that doubled as a 14.4-Kbps data/fax modem, a speakerphone, and an answering machine.
 Additionally, the built-in TrackPoint pointing device of prior ThinkPads was improved to sport a rougher, grippier texture of the pointing stick, preventing the finger from easily slipping off during use, while the left- and right-click button switches were made heavier to prevent accidental actuation.
 The 755CE and the 755CD feature a 10.4-inch active-matrix TFT LCD with a special polarizer, dubbed "Black Matrix", which enhanced the picture's dynamic range.
 The 755CSE, on the other hand, shipped with a 10.4-inch passive matrix STN LCD.
 All three models of ThinkPad were optioned with either 340-MB, 540-MB, or 810-MB HDDs.

 In September 1995, IBM began selling the 755CE, the 755CSE, and the 755CD with an optional processor daughtercard containing a Pentium processor clocked at 75 MHz.
 While its clock speed was technically slower than the i486DX4, the Pentium was quicker and more efficient.

+The 755CE and all subsequent models were architecturally very different from the 755C and Cs models.
+Very little can be shared or swapped between models.